aakif-h/RISC-V-Processor-Design/README.md

 1. Forwarding from an EXE stage of an earlier instruction to the EXE stage of another instruction entering the pipeline at a time ```N + 2``` cycles.
 <img src="images/forward_exe.PNG">
-The following pseudo-code represents the necessary logic for the above scenario.
+The following pseudo-code represents the necessary logic for the above scenario:
 ```
 if (EXE/MEM.RegWrite and !EXE/MEM.RegDst)
     if (EXE/MEM.RegDst = ID/EXE.RegSrc1)